ruggeri/tech-notes/randos/automotive/electric-car-charging.md

     negotiation between your vehicle and the charger.
 As of 2025-09-05, Toyota hasn't reached an agreement with Tesla?
   - Now that NACS is open, many new BEVs will come with NACS ports.
+  - I'll never buy this because (1) the 2025 RAV4 Prime can't do Level 3
+    charging, (2) any future battery electric vehicle will use NACS, CCS1 is going to die.

 Source: https://www.tesla.com/support/home-charging#home-charging-options
 Source: https://freewiretech.com/difference-between-ev-charging-levels/